 Advertising and Promotion

-Information about your meetings and events can be publicized through different types of media, including fliers, posters, banners, newspapers, videos, social media, and most importantly, word of mouth.
-You can create posters yourself in InDesign, Photoshop, or Illustrator by reserving a computer in the Graphic Arts Suite.
+Information about your meetings and events can be publicized through different types of media, including flyers, posters, banners, newspapers, videos, social media, and most importantly word of mouth.
+You can create these items yourself in Canva or utilize Adobe Creative Programs such as InDesign, Photoshop, or Illustrator by reserving a computer in the Graphic Arts Suite in Wilson Commons.

-If you need assistance with ideas and/or the creation of you publicity, contact the Wilson Commons Student Activities (WCSA) graphic designer about one month prior to your event.
-This should give you and the graphic designer enough time to develop a plan.
+If you need assistance with ideas and/or the creation of you publicity, contact the Wilson Commons Student Activities (WCSA) Graphic Arts Service about one month prior to your event.
+This should give you and the design team enough time to develop a plan.

-Posters or fliers for your event should accurately portray the basic information about your event.
-Use the following questions to help ensure you’re covering all of the information you need on the flier:
+Posters or flyers for your event should accurately portray the basic information about your activity.
+Use the following questions to help ensure you’re covering all of the information you need on the flyer:

-- Who is sponsoring the event, and who is invited to attend
+- Who is sponsoring the event, who is invited to attend

-- What type of event is it, and what is the name of the event
+- What type of event is it, what is the name of the event

 - Where the event is